 The Bank of England base rate is currently 0.1% (Apr 2021).
 A good Buckinghamshire remortgage solicitor will complete the conveyancing process quickly and get you into your new rate.

-Solicitors on the panel for all major lenders - so whether you are you are switching to a cashback mortgage with RBS or to a fixed-rate mortgage with the Chelsea Building Society, our remortgage specialists can help.
+Solicitors on the panel for all major lenders - so whether you are you are switching to a cashback mortgage with RBS or to a fixed-rate mortgage with the Chelsea Building Society, a remortgage specialist can help.